bbalkaransingh23888/p4backend/README.md

 SEI-pineapple

 Project Description:
-This is the backend portion for an app that allows a user to input a movie quote and attach it to the movie that it came from.
-A fellow cohort mate helped me to come up with this idea, so I am very thankful to that person (not a member of this project group)
+This is the backend repo for a gamesite app.
+Basically, it would be like one of those free game sites where you can play games on your computer.
+The difference is that you would have to log in and actually save the links to the games you want to play.
+One could also make their own games (or their own versions) and save them on here to show to prospective employers, an additional project showcase if you will.